The foundational playbook for Founders to create the next

 Impact Startups drive direct results and benefits.
 The impact needs to be measurable, and you will need to confidently and accurately report on the impact.
 This sounds like common sense, but you must dig deeper.
 On the Lean Canvas, these are the Responsible Performance Indicators (RPIs), and there are two universally accepted global frameworks you can use to help create your RPIs:

-Use these two frameworks to gain a clear understanding of the potential magnitude and the interconnectedness of your impact.
+Use these two frameworks to assess the potential magnitude and the interconnectedness of your impact.
 This will help you make your impact bigger and sustainable.

 Avoiding unintended consequences